petaly-labs/petaly/README.md

 Once the pipeline is created, you can modify it using editors like `vi`, `nano`, or any other text editor.

 The following examples are provided for reference only.
+For detailed instructions, check [How to set up a pipeline with Petaly](./docs/tutorial/pipeline_explained.md)

 ### CSV to Postgres
 ```